anna-giang/tic-tac-toe-reactjs/README.md

 ## Features

-### Tic-Tac-Toe game board
-3x3 Tic Tac Toe Game Board.

 ### Choose your favourite symbol!
 Choose your own preferred symbol, instead of 'X' or 'O'.
 Leave the input fields empty to play with the default 'X' and 'O' symbols.

+### Customise the Tic-Tac-Toe game board size!
+Up the intensity and difficult by choosing different board size than the typical 3 x 3.

 ### Move history
 Jump between moves via the buttons in the move history list.
 Also sort you moves in ascending or descending order via the toggle button.